Échichens

-Echichens is a municipality in the Swiss canton of Vaud, located in the district of Morges.
+Échichens (/fr/) is a municipality in the Swiss canton of Vaud, located in the district of Morges.

-The municipalities of Colombier, Monnaz and Saint-Saphorin-sur-Morges merged on 1 July 2011 into the municipality of Echichens.
+The municipalities of Colombier, Monnaz and Saint-Saphorin-sur-Morges merged on 1 July 2011 into the municipality of Échichens.
+People from Échichens are known as Échichanais (masculine) and Échichanaises (feminine) in French.

 History

-Echichens is first mentioned in 1131 as Chichens.
+Échichens is first mentioned in 1131 as Chichens.
 Colombier is first mentioned in 937 as Columbaris.
 Monnaz is first mentioned in 1200 as Monna.
 In 1221 it was mentioned as Muna.
 Saint-Saphorin-sur-Morges is first mentioned in 1171 as Sancti Simphoriani.

 Geography

-Echichens has an area, As of 2009, of 2.6 km2.
+Échichens has an area, As of 2009, of 2.6 km2.
 Of this area, 1.84 km2 or 71.3% is used for agricultural purposes, while 0.24 km2 or 9.3% is forested.
 Of the rest of the land, 0.55 km2 or 21.3% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 13.2% and transportation infrastructure made up 4.7%. while parks, green belts and sports fields made up 3.1%.
 Out of the forested land, 4.7% of the total land area is heavily forested and 4.7% is covered with orchards or small clusters of trees.
 Of the agricultural land, 46.9% is used for growing crops and 6.2% is pastures, while 18.2% is used for orchards or vine crops.

-The municipality was part of the Morges District until it was dissolved on 31 August 2006, and Echichens became part of the new district of Morges.
+The municipality was part of the Morges District until it was dissolved on 31 August 2006, and Échichens became part of the new district of Morges.

 The municipality is located on a vineyard covered hill above the Morges river and Lake Geneva.
-It consists of the village of Echichens and the hamlets of Joulens and Le Vernay.
+It consists of the village of Échichens and the hamlets of Joulens and Le Vernay.